robtweed/mgweb-server/README.md

   eg

-        docker logs -f nginx
+        docker logs -f mgweb

 ## Restarting the Web Server

-If you need to restart the web server within the Container, first shell into it:
+If you need to restart Apache within the Container, first shell into it:

         docker exec -it {container_name} bash

 eg:

-        docker exec -it nginx bash
+        docker exec -it mgweb bash

 The Container's shell will place you in the */opt/mgweb* folder.